opensearch-project/documentation-website/_opensearch/rest-api/count.md

 {: .label .label-purple }

 The count API gives you quick access to the number of documents that match a query.
-You can also the use the count API to see the total number of documents in an index, a data stream, or an entire cluster.
+You can also use it to check the document count of an index, data stream, or cluster.

 ## Example